Hiking And Camping At Floe Lake – Everything You Need To Know

 Elevation gain: 715m

 The trail to the Floe Lake Campground is not for the faint hearted while carrying a full backpack.
 It runs through a valley which was devastated by a forest fire back in 2003 and this has left a lot of standing but dead trees.
-A surreal experience but allowing for some incredible views and incredible colours from the plants which have flourished after the the fire.
+A surreal experience but allowing for some incredible views and incredible colors from the plants which have flourished after the the fire.

 From the parking lot the trail runs down to a bridge crossing a river, marvel the rock slabs left from the river erosion.
 Cut through the high bushes and you’ll soon be at a second bridge.
 After this bridge the trail climbs somewhat dramatically and you get the first set of switchbacks out of the way.